 The project description must not exceed 3 A4 pages (including figures, tables, etc.).
-The 3 A4 pages must not exceed 9,000 characters including spaces, figure captions, formulas, etc. and should thoroughly describe the stay, its content, and output.
+The 3 A4 pages must not exceed 9,000 characters including spaces, figure captions, formulas, etc. (see section 4.3.3) and should thoroughly describe the stay, its content, and output.
 The project description must include the academic grounds for a research stay at the specific institution as well as a description of the concrete and binding research collaboration, access to archives and libraries or the data collection facilitated by the stay.